buelowp/sunset/README.md

 I have used this library on the following systems successfully, and test it on a Raspberry PI.
 It really does require a 32 bit system at a minimum, and due to the math needs, a 32 bit processor that has native floating point support is best.
 This does mean that the original Arudino is unlikely to be able to handle this and still do other work.
 It may work, but I would suggest it's not a good idea.

-* Particle Photon (just search for sunset, use version 1.0.10
+* Particle Photon (just search for sunset, use version 1.0.11)
 * Raspberry PI
 * Omega Onion
 * ESP8266
 * ESP32
 * Teensy with GPS
+* SAMD targets using PIO/VSCode

 I have used the following build systems with this library as well